KGalstyan/Design_Patterns/README.md

 # 🏗️🧬 Design Patterns in C++

 A comprehensive collection of software design patterns implemented in C++.
-This repository is built to explore, understand, and apply both classic and modern design patterns used in real-world software architecture.
+This repository is built to e plore, understand, and apply both classic and modern design patterns used in real-world software architecture.
 These patterns serve as the genetic building blocks of scalable, maintainable, and robust software systems.

 ---